maxonthegit/PPspliT/README.md

 methods like `ScaleHeight` or `Cut` affect the whole SmartArt object despite being applied to its individual shapes.
-6. Duration for emphasis effects (e.g., until next click or until the end of the slide): all emphasis effects last until the end of the slide.
+6. Duration for emphasis effects (e.g., until next click or until the end of the slide): considering that this property applies to iterations of an emphasis effect, which is a dynamic property that PPspliT cannot and is not meant to retain, all emphasis effects are simply assumed to last until the end of the slide (or occurrence of a subsequent effect applied to the same shape).
 7. Accurate rendering of color effects: they do not perfectly match PowerPoint's behavior (which is not obvious to reverse engineer) but still provide an acceptable emphasis effect.